nanocosmos/docs/docs/cloud/live_encoding.md

 There is some general advice for low latency:

 - Frame rate is recommended to use 25 or 30 fps, not 60
 - Encoder GOP Size should be 2 seconds (=50 / 60 frames for 25/30 fps)
 - Bitrate should be rather low than too high (see below)

-- you should configure the camera in the max. resolution you would like to use for streaming, not higher (e.g. if you stream with 720p, also configure your camera with 720p, not higher)
+- you should configure the camera with the max. resolution you would like to use for streaming, not higher (e.g. if you stream with 720p, also configure your camera with 720p, not higher)
 - it never makes sense to up-scale video (e.g. do not scale from 720 to 1080)
 - Full HD takes a lot CPU and bandwidth
 - for live streaming HD 720 is probably preferrable to 1080

 #### Standard Resolutions